csc-training/csc-env-eff/_hands-on/connecting/ssh-keys.md

 💬 SSH keys improve security and ease of use.

-- For example, [launching Jupyter Notebook in Puhti and accessing it via your browser](https://docs.csc.fi/support/tutorials/rstudio-or-jupyter-notebooks/) requires the use of SSH keys.

 > ☝🏻 This tutorial assumes you've already logged in and have the prerequisites covered.

 ## Windows 10